At its core, the sales and marketing process should be pretty straightforward.

-On the marketing side, your promotions can be drowned out by the basic noise in the media.
+On the marketing side, and especially in consumer markets, your promotions can be drowned out by the noise in the media.
 You could spend weeks preparing to exhibit at a trade show that no one attends.
-Your Web site could be ignored by your prospects.
-Your Webinars can go unattended.
+Your Web site could be ignored by the search engines.
+Your Webinars can go unattended or your commercials unwatched.
 Your emails can be sent to the spam folder.
 Your PR can be uninteresting to editors.
 And your clicks can all be from tirekickers.
 And, in the meantime, time goes by, and nothing happens.

 The first thing that happens, when nothing happens, is the finger-pointing begins.
 Sales blames Marketing for producing low-quality leads.
 And Marketing blames Sales for not being able to close them.

 In an effort to move the ball forward, most companies will call a meeting, and try some brainstorming.
 People will come up with ideas, like "lead scoring" in order to quantify lead quality.
 Or they might turn to technology to manage the dozens of different marketing programs, and to gain some accountability.
 Sales might volunteer for some training.
 Or HR might do some team-building.

 But another quarter goes by, and the needle hardly moves.

 As hard as it is to accept, the problem is usually the fault of Management.
 In many cases, Management doesn't understand how Marketing and Sales really work - even if they came from one group or the other.